 Figure 1

 An example to illustrate the idea of modules in a multiplex network.
-The co-expression networks of species A and B are linked together to form a multiplex network via orthologous relationship between genes.
+The co-association networks of species A and B are linked together to form a multiplex network via orthologous relationship between genes.
 There are three modules.
 The middle one is a conservative module with genes from both species, corresponding to fundamental biological functions across different species.
 The left and right ones are specific modules consisting of genes from species A and B respectively.
 They correspond to novel function emerged in two species.

 Figure 2

 An outline of OrthoClust.
-The inputs of our pipeline are expression profiles from multiple species as well as orthology relationships.
-Expression profiles of protein-coding genes are used to construct co-expression networks.
-An energy function is defined based on the topology of the co-expression networks as well as orthology relationships.
-The system is mapped to a q-state spin system, and the ground state of H is obtained by simulated annealing.
-In simulated annealing, spin values are randomly assigned initially and are allowed to flip based on H. The temperature of the system is gradually lowered with a cooling factor α=0.9.
+The inputs of our pipeline are co-association networks from multiple species as well as orthology relationships.
+A cost function is defined based on the topology of the co-expression networks as well as orthology relationships.
+Each node can be in one of q possible states labeled by 1 to a.
+The cost function H is optimized by simulated annealing.
+In simulated annealing, labels are randomly assigned initially and are allowed to flip based on H. The temperature of the system is gradually lowered with a cooling factor α=0.9.
 The algorithm stops if the flipping rate is low enough.
-The spin values of nodes at a ground state configuration represent the assignment of nodes to modules.
+The labels of nodes at at the optimal configuration represent the assignment of nodes to modules.
 The algorithm is repeated multiple times.
 The resultant modules, represented by a set of Venn diagrams, could be specific or conserved.

 Figure 3